kattlo/kattlo-cli/README.md

 > If you suppress the `--directory` option, the migration example will be gerenated in the current directory.

-## Best Practices

-- Always create a new migration file and never change an applied one
-- Create a directory for each resource that you want to manage
-  - Kattlo is able to process many distinct resources migrations within same directory, but you get better organization following that practice

-### File Naming

-All migrations are defined using physical files, and they must follow this naming pattern:

-- `v[0-9]{4}_[\\w\\-]{0,246}\\.ya?ml`

-Simplifing:

-- `v0000_the-name-of-my-migration.yaml`
-- where `v0000` will be the version of resource migration, from `1` to `n`
-- when a new migration is created, increase the version

-### File Content

-Every migration file must have exatcly one resource migration.

-Never mix `create`, `patch` or `remove` in the same file or same operations for distinct resources.

 ## Migrations

 Kattlo provide a way to declare what we want using yaml notation.
 Based